giantswarm/docs/src/content/guides/advanced-ingress-configuration/index.md

           servicePort: <service-port>
 ```

 __Warning:__ When enabling `TLS` with the NGINX Ingress Controller, some more configuration settings become important.
 Notably [`HSTS`](https://www.owasp.org/index.php/HTTP_Strict_Transport_Security_Cheat_Sheet) will be enabled [by default](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/configmap.md#configuration-options) with a duration of six month for your specified domain.
 Once a browser retrieved these `HSTS` instructions it will refuse to read any unencrypted resource from that domain and un-setting `HSTS` on your server will not have any affect on that browser for half a year.
-So you might want to [disable this](https://github.com/kubernetes/ingress-nginx/tree/master/docs/examples/customization/configuration-snippets) at first to avoid [unwanted surprises](https://github.com/kubernetes/ingress-nginx/issues/549#issuecomment-291894246).
+So you might want to disable this at first to avoid [unwanted surprises](https://github.com/kubernetes/ingress-nginx/issues/549#issuecomment-291894246).
+Please contact our support team to find out details on how to disable HSTS in your cluster.

 __Tip:__ If you want to use [Let’s Encrypt](https://letsencrypt.org/) certificates with your domains you can automate their creation and renewal with the help of [cert-manager](http://cert-manager.readthedocs.io/en/release-0.4/).
 After configuring cert-manager there is only an annotation with your Ingresses needed and your web page will be secured by a valid `TLS` certificate.